As ships sit, supply stops, and prices rise: Local expert says buy American

 And prices, on the rise.
 People saying that’s being felt with food and gas, worried this is just a start.

-“Food items from going out, whether groceries or at a restaurant,” says Julio Nieves.
+“Food items from going out, whether groceries or at a restaurant,” Julio Nieves said.

-“I noticed gas, I guess some stuff at Wegmans maybe,” says Tyler Devore
+“I noticed gas, I guess some stuff at Wegmans maybe,” Tyler Devore said.

 Conboy says all throughout the supply chain, all throughout the economy, higher prices are rippling out into every corner of it.
 “And likely that will mean higher inflation, and higher interest rates you can count on that,” he says.

 And for holiday shopping, he says to get moving now.
 Shortages and high prices might be the only gifts we get.
-“There will likely be bottlenecks on certain goods and certain products at Christmas time,” he says.
+“There will likely be bottlenecks on certain goods and certain products at Christmas time,” Conboy said.

-Conboy says the economy can recover provided lawmakers don’t interfere with too much regulation in the natural process of our free market system.
+Conboy said the economy can recover provided lawmakers don’t interfere with too much regulation in the natural process of our free market system.